Skip to main content

 • resolve

-Issue in the same repository, for example:
+An issue in the same repository, for instance:

 Fix: #902

-Modify PRs
+Modifying PRs

-• Modify the code in your local.
+• Modify the code on your local.

-• Modify this commit.
+• Modify your commit.

 git commit --amend